aviadra/Cloud-profiler/README.md

 The RDP support is based on your MAC's ability to open rdp URIs.
 That is iTerm will issue something like "open rdp://address-of-instance".
 Compatible programs are Microsoft Remote Desktop 8/10 available on the app store.

 ## Static profiles
 The "Static profiles" feature of this script, allows you to centrally distribute profiles so that you can reference them with the "iTerm_Dynamic_profile_parent_name" tag.
-For example, the two profiles in the repo, give the "Red Alert" and "Dracula" color schemas with my beloved keyboard shortcuts.
+For example, the two profiles in the repo, give the "Red Alert" and "Dracula" color schemes with my beloved keyboard shortcuts.
 They are installed for you in the dynamic profiles automatically, which makes it possible to reference them with the tag and get a clear distinction when you're on prod vs normal servers.
 The static profiles can also be used as a shim for the cases where you want to distribute profiles that don't come from AWS.
 For example, you have some VMs on a local ESX.
 You can create their profiles and save them in the "static" directory, and they will be distributed to the rest of the repo users

 The way to add/remove profiles, is to do so in the "iTerm2-static-profiles" directory within the repo.
 You get the profiles, by creating them the regular iTerm way (as explained below) and then using the "export to json" options at the bottom of the "profiles" tab in preferences.